radeonxray/UFO-Exam/README.md

 ## What does _static typing_ entail in TypeScript?

 One of the great benefits of _TS_ is that it, thanks to the _[static typing](https://www.sitepoint.com/introduction-to-typescript/)_, detects a lot of potential errors and introduces _[type-checking](https://www.typescriptlang.org/docs/handbook/type-checking-javascript-files.html)_.
-If _TS_ detects an error at compile time, you will be notified immediately and the code will not compile.
+If _TS_ detects an error at compile time, you will be notified immediately, and the code will not compile.
 To clarify the benefit of _static typing_, below is shown code examples showing the same function written in respectively _JS_ and _TS_.

 ![Picture C](/BlogAssignment/tsBasicJSEx.png)